 Mechanical turning systems for transferring, moving, and handling patients have improved the working environment and the safety of residents in nursing homes in Hillerød Municipality.
 Hillerød Municipality, in the Capital Region of Denmark, has vigorously pursued assisted-living technologies, which improve the working environment and safety of employees as well as the efficiency and quality of care.
 One of these solutions is the Vendlet patient-turning system.

 The system consists of two motorized bars mounted on each side of the bed.
 Connected by a sheet, the bars turn the patient from side to side using a hand control.
 During the transfer, the caregiver does not need to push, pull, or lift the patient.
-In addition to being a gentler transfer for the patient, the system is proven to have positive impact on caregivers’ working environment and their overall health.
+In addition to be a gentler transfer for the patient, the system is proven to have positive impact on caregivers’ working environment and their overall health.
 It plays a significant role in preventing work-related injuries.
 Bedside care is a significant proportion of caregivers’ daily routines, and handling patients is very stressful on their back, neck, and shoulders.
 As a result, patient transfers have traditionally accounted for many work injuries.

 “This technology makes transfers smoother and gentler for the patients and has significantly reduced the number of injuries among care staff.
 Not a single transfer-related work injury has been reported since we implemented the system.” – Maria Westh Bernburg, Physiotherapist and Area Manager at Skovhuset Nursing Home in Hillerød.
 Hillerød Municipality has implemented the new system in all nursing homes and works continuously to ensure that all employees are properly trained in using it.